Improved error estimates for the Davenport-Heilbronn theorems: Proof of Theorem using a discriminant-reducing identity

 where $Y_p=\{(x_1,x_2,x_3,x_4)\in V(\Z): \ x_4 \equiv 0 \pmod{p}\}$.
 Let $\gamma= \left(\begin{smallmatrix}0&1\\1&0\end{smallmatrix}\right)\in\Gamma$.
 Then since $Y^p=\gamma Y_p$ and $B^p=\gamma B_p\gamma^{-1}$, the bijection $Y_p\ni x\mapsto\gamma x\in Y^p$ induces the bijection $B_p\backslash Y_p\rightarrow B^p\backslash Y^p$, and the sum in \eqref{eqn_shintani_bst_5} coincides with the sum in the right side of \eqref{eqn_shintani_bst_3}.
 Thus the contribution \eqref{eqn_shintani_bst_5} is $p^{-4s}\xi^\pm(s, \eta_p \otimes \Phi_M)$. \end{proof}

 To give another proof of Theorem \ref{thm_rc}, we again apply Landau's method and treat the error terms $E_1$, $E_2$, and $E_3$ from \eqref{eq:main_term}.
 To avoid $O(X^{\epsilon})$ factors in the error terms, we recall several standard bounds from analytic number theory.
-We have
+For any fixed $C\geq1$, we have

 which can be proved (for example) as in \cite[p.~24]{IK}.
 We also have